-Spark Sport's first weekend of English soccer: many fans happy, a few furious
+Spark Sport's first weekend of English soccer: some fans happy, some furious

 COMMENT

-Spark Sport's first weekend of English Premier League football - or soccer - if you must seemed to go reasonably well.
+Spark Sport's first weekend of English Premier League football - or soccer - if you must seemed to go reasonably well, bar a satellite glitch that hit West Ham vs Man City.

 But there were still some fans who had problems with the stream - and emotions ran high on social media at times (see tweets below).
 When Netflix cuts out, you can always just watch TV and try again in a bit.
 When live action from your favourite team cuts out, it burns.